Just a few pictures of the many ways CCCC people are serving in our communities.

 4B DISASTER RESPONSE NETWORK

-Four years out from Harvey, we still send teams into the community Tuesday through Saturday to rebuild homes impacted by that hurricane.
-However, since the Winter Storm in February, we have also been working in homes impacted by the cold.
+Almost five years out from Harvey, we still send teams into the community Tuesday through Saturday to rebuild homes impacted by that hurricane.

 We meet at the 4B Warehouse at 15 27th Street N in Texas City at 8 a.m. for prayer and instructions and then go out on assignment.
 There is a job for everyone – no construction experience is necessary, just a willingness to help our community.
 To register please go to our website.